-The Company recognized an income tax benefit of \$1,080,000 and \$762,000 in 2017 and 2015, respectively, and income tax expense of \$78,000 in 2016.
-During 2014, Management established a valuation allowance against its net deferred tax asset of approximately \$8,140,000.
-As of December 31, 2017, the valuation allowance is still in place.
-The 2017 benefit was the result of the impact of the elimination of alternative minimum tax credit carryforwards from new tax legislation and the correction of refunds for prior years.
-The 2015 benefit was the result of changes in certain components of the Company's deferred tax assets and liabilities.
+The Company recognized an income tax benefit of \$36,000 and \$1,080,000 in 2018 and 2017, respectively, and income tax expense of \$78,000 in 2016.
+During 2014, Management established a valuation allowance against its net deferred tax asset of approximately

+\$8,140,000.
+As of December 31, 2018, the valuation allowance is still in place.
+The 2018 and 2017 benefits were the result of the impact of the elimination of the alternative minimum tax credit carryforwards from new tax legislation and the correction of refunds for prior years.
 Note I to the Consolidated Financial Statements presents a reconciliation of income taxes for these three years and further analysis of the valuation allowance.